JPro-one/JPro-Samples/README.md

   Sample | description
   -------|-------------
-  popups | Shows how to use popups with jpro. filehandler | Shows how to upload and download files.
+  popups | Shows how to use popups with JPro. filehandler | Shows how to upload and download files. html-jpro | A small sample, which shows how to use the WebAPI to communicate between JPro and a html-site.